saltcute/kook-pixiv-chan/README.md

 ## TODO

 - `.pixiv`
-    - [ ] Ability to change illustration ranklist time period
+    - [ ] Ability to change illustration ranklist time period.
-    - [x] Aliyun image detection
+    - [x] Aliyun image detection.
-    - [x] nsfwjs image detection
+    - [x] ~~NSFW.js image detection.~~
+        - [ ] Remove NSFW.js / Fix NSFW.js
+        - This method is broken and won't be fixed due to its unreliability.
+It's just not worth the effort.
+        - `config.useAliyunGreen`, `config.customNSFWModel` and `config.customNSFWLink` have no use and effects now.
+        - Even when `config.useAliyunGreen` is set to `false`, Pixiv chan will still try to use Aliyun image detection.
-    - [x] Refresh linkmap of a certain illustration
+    - [x] Refresh linkmap of a certain illustration.
-    - [x] (sort of) Maybe a better way of censoring NSFW
+    - [x] (sort of) Maybe a better way of censoring NSFW.
-        - NSFW illustrations will be attempted to add gaussian blur for up to 35px before falling back to Akarin
+        - NSFW illustrations will be attempted to add gaussian blur for up to 35px before falling back to Akarin.

 ---